Does a private pension affect universal credit?

 Does saving into a private pension pot affect universal credit?

 Having a private pension pot won’t affect your universal credit if you’re not yet drawing from it.
-If you’re taking an income or a lump sum from your pension, then this may affect your universal credit.
+If you’re taking an income or a lump sum from your pension, then this may affect your universal credit payments.

 Does taking a pension affect universal credit?

 Taking a private pension may affect your eligibility for universal credit.
 That’s because it’s means-tested and based on your income and savings.
-Withdrawals from your private pension pot are classed as pension income.
-They are treated just like any other type of earned income for the purposes of tax and calculating benefits.
+Withdrawals from your private pension pot are classed as “unearned income”.
+This type of income is treated more severely than regular income for the purpose of calculating universal credit payments.

 Here are the main 2 ways that drawing your pension could have an impact on universal credit: